MehreenNaeem/gpsr_robocup/README.md

 			(cram-talker "deliver")
 			)
 ```
-here plan title is DELIVER and plan-function is delivering-object (Note that plan title is the name of intent defined in RASA)
+here plan title is DELIVER and plan-function is delivering-object (Note that plan title is the name of intent defined in RASA files data/nlu.yml and domain.yml)